 It’s a subtle but powerful distinction.
 Kids can behave well out of obedience or fear, but that doesn’t mean they’ll do what’s best when they venture out on their own.
-Raising kids who become great adults requires instilling character traits that will inform future decisions and actions.
+To raise kids who become great adults, you must instill character traits in them that will inform their future decisions and actions.

-One of the best ways you can make sure your kids are ready to face adulthood one day is to teach them how to handle money now.
+One of the best ways you can make sure your kids are ready to face adulthood when the time comes is to teach them how to handle money now.
 That’s because money isn’t just about money.

-In Dave and Rachel’s class, Smart Money Smart Kids, we learn that teaching kids to handle money really teaches them so much more.
+In Dave and Rachel’s course Smart Money Smart Kids, you will learn that teaching kids to handle money really teaches them so much more.

 Teaching kids to handle money really teaches them so much more.

-When you teach a kid to work, you teach her responsibility.
+When you teach a kid to work, you teach them responsibility.

 That’s because work—whether it is chores around the house or a job at the mall—involves follow-through, best efforts and accountability.
 Work shows your daughter that she alone is in control of her actions, and that she will reap the consequences or rewards of her labor.
 Great adults are responsible.

-When you teach a kid to spend, you teach him to use wisdom.
+When you teach a kid to spend, you teach them to use wisdom.

 Spending money is fun.
 Kids totally get this.
-When you get involved, he learns that, yes, spending money is fun, but it’s also something that should be done with care.
+When you get involved, your son learns that, yes, spending money is fun, but he also learns it's something that should be done with care.
 Smart spending requires good judgment—a vital life skill.
 Great adults use wisdom.

-When you teach a kid to save, you teach her patience.
+When you teach a kid to save, you teach them patience.

-When you teach a kid to give, you teach him generosity.
+When you teach a kid to give, you teach them generosity.

 Generosity is defined as the willingness to give, but that doesn’t come natural to many kids.
 As a parent, encourage the act of giving and watch your son’s heart change over time as he takes action.
 Generosity is a necessary weapon to fight against selfishness and greed.
 Great adults are generous.

-When you teach a kid to avoid debt, you teach her honesty.
+When you teach a kid to avoid debt, you teach them honesty.

 Debt allows people to live a lie.
 With debt, you can buy a bigger house, drive a nicer car, and eat fancier dinners.
 If your daughter wants to avoid debt for life, she’ll have to be honest with herself and everyone around her about what she can actually afford and, more importantly, who she really is.
 Great adults are honest.

-When you teach a kid to be content, you teach him gratitude.
+When you teach a kid to be content, you teach them gratitude.

 Contentment comes from the recognition that God owns it all.
 He created everything we have and all that we are.
 He cares about it all too.
 When kids grasp this concept, they can be okay with who God made them to be and what God’s given them to manage.
 Everything else is just a bonus.
 If your son learns to be content, he will be constantly grateful.
 Great adults practice gratitude.

-Imagine your life twenty years from now.
+Imagine your life 20 years from now.
 Your kids are grown and gone.
 What do you hope for their futures?
 Keep those dreams in mind as you start working on tomorrow today.